cg-tuwien/Auto-Vk-Toolkit/visual_studio/README.md

 If the `orca_loader` example does not deploy 72 assets, please check the hints in section about troubleshooting below.

-### Troubleshooting
+### Known Issues and Troubleshooting w.r.t.
+CGB Post Build Helper

-**Some resources can't be loaded on the first start**
+#### Application could not start at first try (maybe due to missing DLLs)

 cgb_post_build_helper runs asynchronously to not block Visual Studio.
 This has the side effect that deployment can still be in progress when the application is already starting.
 Please build your project and wait until cgb_post_build_helper's tray icon shows no more animated dots, before starting your application!

-**DLL files are not deployed**
+#### Error message about denied access to DLL files (DLLs are not re-deployed)

 This is usually not a problem.
 Some process still accesses the `.dll` files in the target directory and prevents cgb_post_build_helper to replace them.
 However, in most cases the files would just be exactly the same `.dll` files as in the previous build (except you've updated them).
+If it turns out to be a real issue, please submit an [Issue](https://github.com/cg-tuwien/cg_base/issues) and as a first-aid measure, try to kill all processes which might access the affected DLL files (closing console windows, closing Windows Explorer, exiting the CGB Post Build Helper).

-**Too few resources are being deployed**
+#### Too few resources are being deployed

-Sometimes, cgb_post_build_helper deploys too few resources which is probably due to a lack of rights from Windows, or maybe some anti virus tool is preventing something.
+Sometimes, cgb_post_build_helper deploys too few resources which is probably due to a lack of rights from Windows, or maybe some anti virus tool is preventing some type of access.
 The exact reasons for this are, unfortunately, unknown at the moment, but there are workarounds.

-You might be subject to this problem if you build the `orca_loader` example and only 6 (or fewer) files are deployed to the target directory instead of 72 files.
+For example, you might be subject to this problem if you build the `orca_loader` example and only 6 (or fewer) files are deployed to the target directory instead of 72 files.

 Please try one or all of the following approaches to solve that problem: